ietf-wg-nmop/IETF-Meetings/119/agenda.md

 Goals:
 * Problem space overview (functional perimeter of each involved component)
-* Highlight main integration concerns/missing pieces
+* Clarify the problem to be solvedHighlight main integration concerns/missing pieces
 * Agree on a set of next steps

 ## An Architecture for YANG Push to Apache Kafka Integration (10 min)